 * * *

 As he left he fortune teller’s house of faux divinations, he bumped into a young and somewhat attractive woman wearing a pair of sunglasses with red lenses.
-She was heading in the opposite direction, straight into the belly of the beast with the colourful cards.
+She was heading in the opposite direction, straight into the belly of the beast with the colorful cards.
 Upon realizing that, he immediately declared: “Excuse me, Miss.
 I know it’s none of my business but I would like to share a bit of friendly advice, if I may.
 In there, you won’t be given an insight into what’s to come.
 Whatever it is you’re looking for, you should seek it in the real world and not in someone else’s deranged daydreams.”

 The woman gave him half a smile but pressed on, ignoring his remarks.
 Nathaniel sighed, yet added nothing else.
 If she was so desperate to be ripped off, then that was her problem and not his!
 He marched away as she waltzed in.